 In this day and age, where we trust complete strangers to drive our loved ones and us around via Uber and Lyft, it might seem like common sense to think that trust is on the rise all around.
-You might even believe that trust between managers and employees is heading to an all-time high as well.
+You might even believe that trust between managers and employees is also heading to an all-time high.

 However, think again.
 A recent Harvard Business Review reported that nearly 58% of employees trust a stranger more than their boss.
 While this was a shocking statistic to some, it came as no surprise to me.
 Why?
 Just read my blogs over the past year, and you'll see a definite trend: many leaders know what needs to be done when managing a team, but they do not know how to do it.